-In the summer of 2014 the 1841 whaleship Charles W. Morgan will sail for the first time in more than 80 years.
-During this commemorative 38th Voyage, 79 adults from a wide range of disciplines and backgrounds will sail aboard the ship and participate in an unprecedented public-history project.
-This select group includes artists, historians, scientists, journalists, teachers, musicians, scholars, and whaling descendants.
-Using their own perspectives and talents, the 38th Voyagers will document and filter their experience aboard the Morgan and produce a creative product for Mystic Seaport to share online and through exhibits, publications, and public programs.
+In the summer of 2014 the 1841 whaleship Charles W. Morgan sailed for the first time in more than 80 years.
+During this 38th Voyage, some 80 individuals from a wide range of disciplines and backgrounds sailed aboard the ship and participated in an unprecedented public-history project.
+This select group, which included artists, historians, scientists, journalists, teachers, musicians, scholars, and whaling descendants, used their own perspectives and talents to document and filter their experience and will produce a creative product for Mystic Seaport to share with the public.

-While rooted in history, the 38th Voyage is not a reenactment, but rather an opportunity to add to the ship’s story with contemporary perspectives.
-The 38th Voyagers will sail aboard one voyage leg (one night plus the following day), working alongside Museum staff to examine every aspect of the journey to better understand the past experiences of those who sailed this ship and others like her.
+While rooted in history, the 38th Voyage was not a reenactment, but an opportunity to add to the Morgan’s story with contemporary perspectives.
+The 38th Voyagers sailed aboard one voyage leg (one night plus the following day) and worked alongside Museum staff, examining every aspect of the journey to better understand the past experiences of those who sailed this ship and others like her.

 Voyage Legs and the 38th Voyagers

 New London, CT to Newport, RI